 There are tons of places to get the motivation to start working out again.
 Visit fitness related blogs or vlogs online, search Pinterest, looking at old pictures or create a vision board.
 Use these references as guides to set realistic goals that you want to achieve.
 My current motivation?
 My trips to Bali and Turks & Caicos later on this year.
 Of course, there’s more than my trips but the millennial in me wants some dope bathing suit beach and pool photos. 😬

 Create a Schedule

 After setting your goals, start to create a schedule around your lifestyle.
 Do you want to workout every day or a just few times a week?
 Are you focusing on cardio or do you want to incorporate strength training?
-The more consistent you are with your schedule, the easier it becomes.
-You can also log workouts in a journal or digitally with a fitness tracker to document your progress.
+The more consistent you are with your schedule, the easier working out becomes.
+You can also log exercises in a journal or digitally with a fitness tracker to document your progress.

 Prepare Your Gym Bag

 Make sure all of your essentials are put in your gym bag and keep it in an area where you won’t forget it.
 Since I workout in the evenings, I like to keep my gym bag around the same area as my coat or handbag.
 Once I leave for work, it is right there with me.
 I can head to the gym after work instead of going home to make excuses for not going back out.

 Challenges making working out fun.
 There are TONS of challenges to join at work, on social media or with friends that you can join or start.
 Popular ones include abs, squats, push-ups, running and more.
 Check out my Pinterest page as I share health and fitness tips and challenges.